Varieties with ample Frobenius-trace kernel: Introduction

 \subsection{Acknowledgements}

 The authors thank Fabio Bernasconi and Takumi Murayama for very useful discussions.
-The authors are grateful to their master's student Maxime Matthey for pointing out to them several typos on previous versions.
-The authors are also thankful to Pieter Belmans and Michel Brion for providing to us some interesting references regarding Frobenius pushforwards on certain homogeneous spaces.
+The authors are grateful to their master's student Maxime Matthey for pointing out several typos in previous versions.
+The authors are also thankful to Pieter Belmans and Michel Brion for providing some interesting references regarding Frobenius pushforwards on certain homogeneous spaces.
+Last but not least, they thank the anonymous referees for their careful reviews and feedback.